Conservative media has stayed devoted to Trump’s bogus claims of victory — but cracks are starting to show

 “The story has in many cases moved to talking about how awful the coming Biden presidency is going to be,” said Howard Polskin, who has tracked conservative media headlines through the Trump era at his site The Righting.

 Ingraham kicked off her show this week with a segment that evoked old pre-Trump conservative gripes about liberals supposedly disrespecting Christmas (by saying “Happy Holidays,” for example, or making insufficiently seasonal coffee cups).
 The “Thanksgiving police” she warned, were here to ruin your holiday with their petty concerns about coronavirus.
-“If you had Thanksgiving plans, they want to shame you into cancelling them,” she said.
+“If you had Thanksgiving plans, they want to shame you into canceling them,” she said.

-Conservative radio icon Rush Limbaugh was even deeper into throwback mode, harking back to Barack Obama’s 2010 Thanksgiving address honoring the generosity of the Native Americans towards newly arrived Pilgrims — an effort, Limbaugh warned, to get people to “assault conservative family members with the Obama agenda.”
+Conservative radio icon Rush Limbaugh was even deeper into throwback mode, harking back to Barack Obama’s 2010 Thanksgiving address honoring the generosity of the Native Americans toward newly arrived Pilgrims — an effort, Limbaugh warned, to get people to “assault conservative family members with the Obama agenda.”